 the type of the values(s) – see below for more details.

-Encoding a scalar value is done by appending the binary little endian representation of it:
+Encoding a scalar value is done by treating it as a 0-dimensional array:

 b <version> 0 <type> <value>

-To encode an array we must encode the number of dimensions
+To encode an array, we encode the number of dimensions

 A type is identified by a 4 character ASCII string (four bytes).
 Valid types are: